TTDLLC/uaw1284-mbr-srv/README.md

 - Pino logs include the `requestId` for correlating responses with server-side errors.
 - CSRF tokens are exposed as `csrfToken` in the EJS layout; include them in any future forms.
-- In production, verify Redis connectivity before deploys and monitor `/api/health` for readiness.
+- In production, ensure MongoDB is reachable (for both app data and sessions) and monitor `/api/health` for readiness.